algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecification.md

 ### Battery consumption

 #### ➭ **Modes**

 Three different modes are being set for the device:

-  - The first mode is the lock mode, it will turn on the motion detector, the NFC and the bluetooth, other modules could be activate depending on the situation such as the alarm if impact has been detected;
+- The first mode is the lock mode, it will turn on the **motion detector**[^5], the NFC and the bluetooth, other **modules**[^6] could be activate depending on the situation such as the alarm if impact has been detected;
 - The second one is the unlock mode, it consist of switching on only the bluetooth and the NFC one, allowing us to economise energy in the battery;
 - Finally we would have the sleep mode which will be used when you don't need to use the device, like this it would not activate the alarm accidentally, only the NFC would be activated.

 #### ➭ **GPS removal**

-The decision has been made to remove the GPS features from the device, as they were deemed unnecessary for the project and consumed excessive energy.
+The decision has been made to remove the **GPS**[^7] features from the device, as they were deemed unnecessary for the project and consumed excessive energy.

 #### ➭ **LED implementation**

 However, consideration has been given to incorporating a small light at the bottom of the device to provide visual information regarding the battery level.
 It would be set like this:

 - The LED is green if the battery level is above 60%;
 - The LED is orange when the battery consumption lies between 59 and 20%;
 - The LED is red when the battery is under 20%.

 #### ➭ **Low battery management**

 Additionally, a further security measure is being implemented in the device by:

 - implementing a sonorous signal when the battery state is at 10%;
 - sending a notification informing of the state.
 The sound would also become more frequent when the battery level would be under 5%.

 #### ➭ **Notifications**

 The fifteen minutes' notifications during the actual sleeping mode has been estimated too high and irrevelant.
 They would be removed. \
 However two kinds of notification will be set.
 One for the battery level and another for the impact detection.

 ### GPRS management

-The decicison was made to change the GPRS notifications.
+The decicison was made to change the **GPRS**[^8] notifications.
 Henceforth, they will contain:

 - The current mode of the device;
 - The battery level;
 - The state of the device (lock or not).

 ### Motion detection